Chiral and Clock phases in Twisted Dipolar Clusters

 with

-$\{b,t\}$ label bottom and top polygons, $\bm r_{ij}=\bm{r}_i(\phi)-\bm{r}_j(\phi)$ and $m_0$ is the intensity of the magnetic moment.
+$\{b,t\}$ labels the bottom and top polygons, $\bm r_{ij}=\bm{r}_i(\phi)-\bm{r}_j(\phi)$, and $m_0$ is the intensity of the magnetic moment.
 Hereafter, we use $m_0=1$, $a=1$, and $d=0.5$.
-The energy scale is the dipolar energy between nearest neighbor dipoles, $E_0=\frac{\mu_0m_0^2}{4\pi a^3}$. \\ For an angle $\phi$, the equilibrium magnetic texture is found by minimizing Eq.~\eqref{eq:Hbil_split} with respect to all angles $\{\theta_i\}$.
+The energy scale of our twisted clusters is the dipolar energy between nearest neighbor dipoles, $E_0=\frac{\mu_0m_0^2}{4\pi a^3}$. \\ For an angle $\phi$, the equilibrium magnetic texture is found by minimizing Eq.~\eqref{eq:Hbil_split} with respect to all angles $\{\theta_i\}$.
 Figs.~\ref{fig:f3}(a–e) show the equilibrium states for five polygonal families ($N=3,4,5,6,8$).
-At $\phi=0$, all clusters form an antiferromagnetic vortex state where the top and bottom dipoles create a flux-closure texture.
-Neighboring polygons have opposite vortex handedness, canceling magnetic torques (ferrochiral state).
-As $\phi$ increases, the in-plane components of the internal field acquire a term proportional to $\phi$, generating a torque along $\pm z$.
-This twist-induced torque rotates the magnets, producing ferrochiral textures consistent with experiments (Figs.~\ref{fig:f2}(b–l)).
+At $\phi=0$, all clusters form an antiferromagnetic vortex state where top and bottom dipoles create a flux-closure texture.
+Neighboring polygons exhibit vortices with opposite handedness, which leads to a cancellation of the magnetic torques.
+We refer to such configurations as ferrochiral states.
+As $\phi$ increases, the in-plane components of the internal field develop an additional contribution proportional to $\phi$, inducing a torque along $\pm z$.
+This twist-induced torque reorients the magnets, giving rise to new ferrochiral textures that align with experimental observations (Figs.~\ref{fig:f2}(b–l)).